DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-27-improving-the-references-user-journey.md

 - AN023
 ---

+{% from "figure/macro.njk" import appFigure with context %}

 A candidate has to add 2 references when applying for the first time.
 When applying again, they can keep their old references or replace them.

 We need to adapt the references section so that it works for candidates in all scenarios.
 It was initially designed for candidates applying only once.